course-details-portlet

 When finishing the course the student will be able to:

-• Conclude experiments in artistic practice and is able to discuss one's own project in a common professional language.
+• Conclude experiments in artistic practice and can discuss one's own project in a common professional language.

 • Convey the main ideas behind the project in plenary and place it in the relevant context.